YizhouXu-THU/CLIC/README.md

 python run/main/main.py
 ```

-And you can also try baselines by running `./run/main/*.py`, or modify some experimental settings and hyperparameters.
+And you can also try baselines by running `./run/main/*.py`, or modify some experimental settings and hyperparameters in these files.

 If you want to observe the real-time motion states of the vehicles through SUMO GUI, set parameter `sumo_gui=True`, and ensure your device has already installed SUMO GUI.